-- 1 County Medical Director.
-All Paramedic Pay will be calculated into the hourly rate of the - 2 member for all hours of work, including any additional hours. - 3 Section 14.6.
+- 1 Section 14.3.
+Paramedic Pay.
+Members of the bargaining unit who are certified paramedics - 2 will receive paramedic pay of \$7,500.00 per year ("Paramedic Pay") when they obtain clearance - 3 from the Alachua County Medical Director.
+All Paramedic Pay will be calculated into the hourly - 4 rate of the member for all hours of work, including any additional hours for each classification in - 5 this unit. - 6 Section 14.4.
 Incentive Pay.
-Members of the bargaining unit who have certain specific - 4 certifications or met certain educational milestones, shall receive incentive pay in addition to - 5 their base salary hourly rate and Paramedic Pay, if applicable.
-Members will receive incentive - 6 pay the first full pay period following verification of the applicable certifications or educational - 7 milestones.
-All incentive pay will be calculated into the hourly rate of the member for all hours - 8 of work, including any additional hours. - Tech Rescue Operations Training Certificate-\$0.06 - Tech Rescue Technician Training Certificate (not cumulative with Operations - 11 Training Certificate-\$0.12 - Bilingual with proof of fluency in second language-\$0.08 - A.A. or A.S. until required at level or classification-\$0.09 - B.A. or B.S. in related field until required by level or classification (not cumulative - 15 with A.A./A.S.)-\$0.18 - Out-of-Class (Lieutenant to District Chief)-\$3.00 - 17 Section 14-7.
+Members of the bargaining unit who have certain specific - 7 certifications or met certain educational milestones, shall receive incentive pay in addition to their - 8 base salary hourly rate and Paramedic Pay, if applicable.
+Members will receive incentive pay the - 9 first full pay period following verification of the applicable certifications or educational - milestones.
+All incentive pay will be calculated into the hourly rate of the member for all hours - of work, including any additional hours. - Tech Rescue Operations Training Certificate-\$0.06 - Tech Rescue Technician Training Certificate (not cumulative with Operations - 14 Training Certificate-\$0.12 - Bilingual with proof of fluency in second language-\$0.08 - A.A. or A.S. until required at level or classification-\$0.09 - B.A. or B.S. in related field until required by level or classification (not cumulative - 18 with A.A./A.S.)-\$0.18 - 19 Section 14-5.
 Pay Adjustment for Out-of-Classification Assignment.
-Any employee who - works as an out-of-class District Chief will be paid \$3/hour incentive for all hours worked in that - 19 out-of-class status. - Section 14-8.
+Any employee who - works as an out-of-class District Chief will be paid \$3/hour incentive for all hours worked in that - 21 out-of-class status. - Section 14-6.
 Acting Status.
-In the event an employee is assigned on a temporary basis to - 21 a vacant administrative or managerial position, they will receive a ten (10%) increase to their - 22 current regular rate of pay.
-The employee assigned the acting status must have successfully

-1 completed their initial probationary period and must met the posted minimum requirements of the 2 position.
+In the event an employee is assigned on a temporary basis to - 23 a vacant administrative or managerial position, they will receive a ten (10%) increase to their completed their initial probationary period and must met the posted minimum requirements of the

-If a District Chief vacancy of greater than 30 calendar days is anticipated, the Fire Chief or designee may appoint an individual(s) to serve in an Acting District Chief capacity.
-These individuals must meet all the requirements to work as an out-of-class District Chief as outlined in Article 12, Section 2.
+1 current regular rate of pay.
+The employee assigned the acting status must have successfully designee may appoint an individual(s) to serve in an Acting District Chief capacity.
+These individuals must meet all the requirements to work as an out-of-class District Chief as outlined in